• Skip to primary navigation

 • This hot and dirty martini is easy to make and customize to your liking.

-• You can garnish it with fun items - blue cheese stuffed olives, jalapeños, banana peppers, pickles or a pepperoncini!
+• You can garnish this tasty cocktail with fun items - blue cheese stuffed olives, jalapeños, banana peppers, pickles or a pepperoncini!

 Equipment Notes